caronc/ultrasync/README.md

 | **ULTRASYNC_PIN** | Provides the `pin` variable to the library
 | **ULTRASYNC_USER** | Provides the `user` variable to the library
 | **ULTRASYNC_HOST** | Provides the `host` variable to the library
-| **ULTRASYNC_SSL_VERIFY** | Provides the `verify` variable to the library
+| **ULTRASYNC_SSL_VERIFY** | Provides the `verify` variable to the library (optional, defaults to yes if not set)

 ## Disclaimer

-This software was created by reverse engineering my own personal security system.
-All of this code was generated through trial and error since there is no documentation that I could find that explains the registers.
+This tool was created through reverse engineering and has been expanded through crowdsourced data.
+All of this code was generated through trial and error since there is no official documentation available that explains the registers.
 If you can help out by filling in some of the blanks throughout the code base, I would be greatly appreciative of it!
 Alternatively [buying me a coffee](https://paypal.me/lead2gold?locale.x=en_US) greatly inspires me to continue improving the application.

-## Contribution Safety Policy

-- Do not submit code that bypasses authentication to third-party services, depends on leaked keys, or exploits vendor misconfigurations.
-- Remote features must use documented, official endpoints and per-account credentials legitimately issued to the user.
-- Do not include secrets in code, tests, logs, or screenshots.
-If you commit sensitive data, rewrite your history (`git filter-repo`) and force-push before opening a PR.
-- If you discover a vulnerability or exposed credential, use **Private vulnerability reporting** instead of a public PR.

-Maintainers may close PRs that violate this policy.